coolshop-com/AltaPay/README.rst

 This is an unofficial Python SDK for AltaPay (formerly Pensio), https://altapay.com/.
 The SDK is maintained by Coolshop.com, https://www.coolshop.com/.

-**This is an incomplete, in-development version of the SDK.
-Do not use unless you know what you are doing**

 Documentation
 =============
 `Documentation is available at Read the Docs <http://altapay.readthedocs.org/en/latest/>`_.